 They have world class customer support (from actual developers), are cost effective, have fast servers, the latest PHP version available and run on CPANEL.

-After sorting domain and hosting, we just now need to purchase a theme.
+After sorting domain and hosting, we just now need to purchase a theme or page builder.
 I recommended a few above.
-Avada for example costs $60, which is the price point for most of the top premium themes.
+Divi for example costs $80 and can be used to build any kind of website, without code.
 So let’s work out our total cost.

-Total cost of Woocommerce online store through WordPress = $91 hosting per year.
+Total cost of WooCommerce online store through WordPress = $80 + hosting per year.